 As for the upload speed, that’s still at the mercy of the user’s connection.
 We have tried playing with the number of connections and size and found that the default size we use works the most consistently for us.
 There is a slight improvement with more simultaneous uploads, but we also found errors went up too on slower connections doing that.

-- Migrate server code to Node Js for even more seamless connect between server and client
+- Migrate server code to Node Js for an even more seamless connection between server and client

 - Move the final stitching call to the browser (this can take a few seconds for a big file)